Factbox: Colombia's peace process with Marxist FARC rebels

-(Reuters) - Colombia’s peace talks with Marxist FARC rebels have been in crisis after the armed group took five hostages over the last two seeks, including an army general.
-Two soldiers were released on Tuesday, but the government says talks will not resume until all five are freed.
+BOGOTA (Reuters) - Colombia’s peace talks with Marxist FARC rebels reached a crisis point on Monday as troops scoured a Pacific coast region for an army general kidnapped over the weekend in a move by guerrillas that endangers efforts to end 50 years of war.

-The following are some key facts about the two-year-old talks in Havana:
+The following are some key facts about the 2-year-old talks in Havana:

 The FARC, founded in 1964 to fight for rural land reform but now heavily involved in the narcotics trade, has about 8,000 fighters, down from a peak of 15,000 in the late 1990s.